instructlab/dev-docs/docs/rag/adrs/adr-vectordb.md

 * Users will have a clear [upgrade path](https://milvus.io/docs/upgrade_milvus_cluster-operator.md) from the laptop use case to cluster scale.
 * We should be able to have access to expert resources with Milvus via IBM.
-* The laptop use case of InstructLab will have a nimimally resource intensive option for prototyping.
+* The laptop use case of InstructLab will have a minimally resource intensive option for prototyping.
 * Since Milvus is used in watsonx, we can have confidence that it can meet expected scaling requirements.
 * Document updates can be accommodated using well-established [primary key functionality](https://milvus.io/docs/primary-field.md) and [partition key](https://milvus.io/docs/use-partition-key.md).
 * There is a risk of developing against a mature vector store leading to usage of functionality not available in some other vector store that a potential customer requires to be used.